shivani1706/cryptoX/README.md

 A website made by using react and CoinGecko Api which fetches different types of coins and exchanges along with real time updates

+Cryptox is a comprehensive cryptocurrency project that leverages the CoinGecko API to fetch real-time data on various types of coins.
+With its intuitive user interface, the platform allows users to view coins according to their current ranking, price in different currencies, and graphical representation of value changes over time.
+The site also provides information on various exchanges, making it a one-stop solution for all things crypto.

 ![Screenshot (924)](https://user-images.githubusercontent.com/77433607/230739557-79124fa6-a5e2-45e0-b9fc-9e80f153cdb2.png)